Mephastophilis/x-ray-fluorescence-simulation/README.md

-# Xray-Fluorescence-Simulation
+# Xray-Fluorescence-Simulationw
 Simulates x-ray fluorescence for two capillary tubes containing Yttrium-based nanoparticles in a gel phantom.
+Written for Python 2.7.

 The x-ray source is pencil beam with monoenergetic photons of 17.4 keV.
 X-ray fluorescence is detected with an x-ray CCD using a slit apeture.
 The slit is orientated perpendicular to pencil beam.
 The simulation produces the fluorescence image with simulated detector noise.